FORESTS IN CONNECTICUT

 But quantifying those assets, while potentially tricky, will provide forest landowners, policymakers and state and local decision-makers with an important tool that will help keep the state's forests as forests.
 The task is made more complex by the fact that 80 percent of the state's forest land is privately owned, divided among as many as 100,000 individuals and private institutions such as Yale University and water companies.

 Those messages, and current efforts under way to inventory and value the state's forestland, were the main themes of a daylong forum at the University of Connecticut Tuesday.
-Titled, "Connecticut Forests in a Changing World - From Global to Local," the conference was sponsored by the state Department of Environmental Protection, the Connecticut Forest & Park Association and the UConn Cooperative Extension System and College of Agriculture and Natural Resources.
+Titled, "Connecticut Forests in a Changing World - From Global to Local," the conference was sponsored by the state Department of Environmental Protection, the Connecticut Forest & Park Association and the UConn Cooperative Extension System and College of Agriculture and Natural Resources...story in full at the New London DAY.

 How did they miss Trout Brook?
 On my list, it is numero uno (see photos above...)